supervisely-ecosystem/tutorial-working-with-tags/README.md

 ### Create Tag Meta

 TagMeta object contains general information about Tag.
-In order to create Tag itself you must create TagMeta object with parameters such as:
+In order to create Tag itself you must create TagMeta object (information about tags that we will create and assign to images or objects) with parameters such as:

-* name - name of the Tag (required)
+* name (required) - name of the Tag
 * value_type - restricts Tag to have a certain value type.
 Learn more [here](https://supervisely.readthedocs.io/en/v6.66.2/sdk/supervisely.annotation.tag_meta.TagValueType.html) (required)
-* possible_values - list of possible Tag values, used when Tag value type is "oneof_string", defaults to "None" (optional)
+* possible_values - list of possible Tag values only when value type is "oneof_string" (optional)
 * color - color of the Tag, must be an RGB value, if not specified, random color will be generated (optional)
-* applicable_to - defines applicability of Tag only to images, objects or both, defaults to both. (optional)
+* applicable_to (optional) - defines if Tag can be assigned to ony images, to only objects or both.
+By default tag can be assigned to both images and objects defaults to both.
-* applicable_classes - defines applicability of Tag only to certain classes. (optional)
+* applicable_classes - defines applicability of Tag only to certain classes. (optional) List of strings (class names).

 Let's start with creating a simple TagMeta for Lemon.
 This TagMeta object can be applied to both images and objects, and also to any class